-Malaysian retailer and supplier charged for selling ‘Allah’ socks
+Retailer and supplier charged over sale of ‘Allah’ socks in Malaysia

 Indonesia jails woman for blasphemy over TikTok food video

-Five executives from the KK Super Mart convenience store chain, including CEO Chai Kee Kan and his wife, Loh Siew Mui, who serves as a company director, were charged with “deliberately intending to hurt … religious feelings”, according to the charge sheet.
+KK Super Mart CEO Chai Kee Kan and his wife, Loh Siew Mui, a company director, were charged with “deliberately intending to hurt … religious feelings”, according to the charge sheet.

 Three representatives from supplier Xin Jian Chang were also charged.
 KK Super Mart is suing the supplier for “sabotage” over losses and damage to the chain’s reputation.

-All defendants pleaded not guilty to the charges.
-If convicted, they face up to a year in jail, a fine, or both penalties combined.
+All defendants pleaded not guilty.
+If convicted, they face up to a year in jail, a fine, or both.

-Religion is a sensitive issue in the Muslim-majority nation.
-The sale of the socks, which amounted to just 14 pairs, according to KK Super Mart, during the holy month of Ramadan prompted particular outrage among fasting Muslims.
+Religion is a sensitive issue in the Malaysia where about two-thirds of the population is Malay Muslim and there are also large minorities of ethnic Chinese and Indian origin.
+The sale of the socks, which amounted to just 14 pairs, according to KK Super Mart, during the fasting month of Ramadan prompted particular outrage among Muslims.

-The case has even drawn a rare royal rebuke from Malaysia’s king, who called for an investigation and “strict action” against any party found guilty.
+The case drew a rare royal rebuke from Malaysia’s king, who called for an investigation and “strict action” against any party found guilty.

 ‘Lowly status’